xarray-contrib/pint-xarray/blogpost.md

 So xarray can wrap dask arrays, and now it can wrap pint quantities… Can we use both together?
 Yes!

-- You can get a unit-aware, dask-backed array either by `.pint.quantify()`-ing a chunked array, or you can `.pint.chunk()` a quantified array.
+You can get a unit-aware, dask-backed array either by `.pint.quantify()`-ing a chunked array, or you can `.pint.chunk()` a quantified array.
-- (If you have dask installed, then `open_dataset(f).pint.quantity()` will already give you a dask-backed, quantified array.)
+(If you have dask installed, then `open_dataset(f).pint.quantify()` will already give you a dask-backed, quantified array.)
-- From there you can `.compute()` the dask-backed objects as normal, and the units will be retained.
+From there you can `.compute()` the dask-backed objects as normal, and the units will be retained.

 (Under the hood we now have an `xarray.DataArray` wrapping a `pint.Quantity`, which wraps a `dask.array.Array`, which wraps a `numpy.ndarray`.
 This "multi-nested duck array" approach can be generalised to include other array libraries (e.g. `scipy.sparse`), but requires [co-ordination](https://github.com/pydata/duck-array-discussion) between the maintainers of the libraries involved.)